Contest success functions with(out) headstarts: More specifications with headstarts

-This axiom says that redistributing efforts between two contestants would not influence the probabilistic allocation among others.
-Notice that fixing contestants $i$ and $j$, the probabilistic allocation for all other contestants would be unchanged.
-It also says that the total merit of contestants who redistribute the efforts remains the same, and thus get no advantage from reallocation.
-It gives the theorem as follows: \begin{theorem} SM, LCA, and NAR hold if and only if $\forall i\in M\subseteq N,$
+This axiom says that redistributing efforts between two contestants would not influence the probabilistic allocation among others, and thus generates no advantage from reallocation.
+It is a stronger axiom than d-SYM by restricting the influence from each amount of efforts, instead of the influence from just exchanging efforts.
+It restricts the functional form as follows: \begin{theorem} SM, LCA, and NAR hold if and only if for all $i\in M\subseteq N$,

-for some $b_j \geq 0, \forall j\in N$. \end{theorem} Proof is shown in Appendix \ref{appendix:headonly}.
-This CSF is exactly the one used in the head start model of \cite{franke2018}.
-Combining with ANY, the CSF with impact function $f_i(x_i) = b + x_i$ for some $b\geq 0$ is also characterized, which is used in \cite{amegashie2006}.
+for some $b_j \geq 0$ for all $j\in N$. \end{theorem} Proof is shown in Appendix \ref{appendix:headonly}.
+Combining with ANY, the CSF with impact function $f_i(x_i) = b + x_i$ for some $b\geq 0$ is also characterized.
+For positive results by applying symmetric and asymmetric versions of this CSF, see \cite{amegashie2006}, and \cite{yu2026}, respectively.